OCD in Children: Symptoms, Causes & Treatment

 These obsessive thoughts often cause or go hand-in-hand with compulsive behaviors.
 Often, a child believes that performing the compulsions will stop something bad from happening.

-For example, a child who obsesses over cleanliness and germs may feel compelled to wash his hand four times after using the restroom.
-Even when a child knows the compulsion is illogical, failing to complete it causes severe anxiety.
+For example, a child who obsesses over cleanliness and germs may feel compelled to wash their hand four times after using the restroom.
+Even when a child knows the compulsion is illogical, failing to complete it can cause severe anxiety.

 Some common OCD symptoms in children include: